-What Can a Handyman Do in Trinidad, Colorado?
+What Can a Handyman Do Without a License in Trinidad, Colorado?

 Colorado does not issue a single statewide “general contractor” or “handyman” license; contractor licensing is primarily handled by local (city/county) governments and by state trade licensing for regulated trades (electrical, plumbing, HVAC, etc.).
 In Trinidad (Las Animas County), you should expect to need a City of Trinidad business license and building permits for many construction-related jobs even if you are operating as a handyman.
 There is no statewide handyman dollar-threshold exemption because Colorado generally does not license general contractors at the state level—however, state trade-license rules still apply regardless of job size.